bkojusner/bkojusner/README.md

 I'm Blas, a Security Researcher based out of the University of Florida.

 🔭 I’m currently doing Mobile Security Research with [@FICS](https://github.com/FICS) and Blockchain Security
-🌱 I’m a cybersecurity enthusiast and have learned about Web Security, Reverse Engineering, Binary Exploitation, Cryptography, and more!
+🌱 I’m a cybersecurity enthusiast and have learned about Web Sec, Reverse Engineering, Binary Exploitation, Cryptography, and more!

 I document much of what I do here, but if you want to chat about one of my projects then feel free to reach me at bkojusner@ufl.edu or find me on Twitter below:
 <!--**bkojusner/bkojusner** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.